 Child support is supposed to only cover the basic necessities.
 However, other expenses could be required, if included in the child support settlement agreement.
 These could include education, medical costs, and extracurricular expenses, like sports or after school activities.

-What Isn’t Covered By Child Support?
+What Isn’t Covered By Child Support in California?

 - Non-health related medical expenses, like cosmetics (although braces have been considered child support before)